dan-zeman/UD_Estonian-EDT/README.md

 ## Acknowledgments

-We wish to thank the authors of the previous treebank version for their effort.
+We wish to thank all of the contributors to the original EDT annotation effort, especially Eleri Aedmaa, Riin Kirt and Dage Särg.
+Also, we wish to thank the authors of the previous treebank version for their effort.

 ## References